hemanth2000/hemanth2000/README.md

 - 👋 Hi, I’m @hemanth2000.
 I live in India.
-- 👀 I’m interested in Web Development, Machine Learning, Deep Learning.
-I have moderate experience in all these fields and looking forward to contribute my understanding over these fields in the future.
+- 👀 Interested in Web Development, Machine Learning, Deep Learning.
+Moderate experience in all these fields and looking forward to contribute my understanding over these fields in the future.
 - 🌱 I'm currently paying my attention towards exploring Web 3.0 and Blockchain.

 <!---